 - The Natural Hazards Center

-Conferences, Seminars, Workshops, and Retreats
+Conferences, Seminars, Workshops and Retreats

 All NRT students are encouraged to become members of the Resilience Alliance Young Scholars group.
-This international community meets virtually to work on comparative case studies, theory advancement, and co-learning.
+This international community meets virtually to work on comparative case studies, theory advancement and co-learning.

-Students will work with and learn alongside professionals from agencies and organizations partnering with our program.
+Students work with and learn alongside professionals from agencies and organizations partnering with our program.
 These affiliations may lead to mutually beneficial research projects and employment opportunities.

-Elementary Education Science Enhancement Project
+SEPA and the Elementary Education Science Enhancement Project